 Types of Resource Utilization

-Even though there’s only one definition of resource utilization, there are different approaches to measure it that are used for different purposes.
+Even though there’s only one definition of resource utilization, there are different approaches to measure it that are used for different purposes in resource planning.
 Here are the most commonly used types of resource utilization.

 When measuring overall resource utilization, project managers add the time a team member spends on all billable, non-billable and strategic activities that he or she is assigned and compares it against his/her total time available.
 This helps determine whether the team member’s time is being used entirely and how it could be better utilized.